'Yoga is meditation; and meditation is yoga.’ (B.K.S. Iyengar)

 - resources for continuing and deepening practice.

-The course is offered as a blended learning course, with live online sessions delivered via Zoom and supported by Yogacampus’ state of the art online learning system.
+The course is offered as a blended learning course, with a small number of pre-recorded lectures combined with live online sessions delivered via Zoom and supported by Yogacampus’ state of the art online learning system.

 Live sessions will include: